amitapl/amitapple.snowsite/Snow/_posts/2014-01-17-git-deploy-console-app.md

 ---
 layout: post
 title: Git deploying a .NET console app to Azure using WebJobs
-category: Azure Websites, Azure WebJobs
+category: Azure Websites, Azure WebJobs, Azure Web Apps
 url: /post/73574681678/git-deploy-console-app
 ---

-There's a new concept coming from Windows Azure Websites called **WebJobs** where you can have scripts running on a schedule, continuously or simply by invoking them manually.
+There's a new concept coming from Microsoft Azure Web Apps called **WebJobs** where you can have scripts running on a schedule, continuously or simply by invoking them manually.

-In this article I'll talk about a simple way of deploying a .NET console application to Windows Azure Websites which will be deployed as a **continuous job**.
+In this article I'll talk about a simple way of deploying a .NET console application to Microsoft Azure Web Apps which will be deployed as a **continuous job**.

 In short, a continuous job is treated similar to a windows service, as long as it's started/enabled, Azure will make sure it's up, it'll start the process (on all of your instances) and whenever the process goes down it'll simply bring it back up (after a 60 seconds delay).